wendydu2000/freecodecampprojects/build-a-random-quote-machine/README.md

-Front End Libraries Projects - Build a Random Quote Machine
+<h2>Front End Libraries Projects - Build a Random Quote Machine</h2>

 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/qRZeGZ.

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.